 Staff are proactive in integrating and welcoming SEND pupils.
-Makaton is used for communication with a pupil.

-We work closely in partnership with the SEND team, Hub and parents to obtain diagnosis of conditions such as, autism and employ effective provision management to best enable SEND pupils to make good progress.
+We work closely in partnership with the SEND team, Hub and parents to obtain diagnosis of conditions such as, autism, dyslexia and ADHD and employ effective provision management to best enable SEND pupils to make good progress.